 Prep time: 10 min |Cook time: 30 min | Yield: About 8 to 10 servings

-- 2 (20 ounce) cans of pineapple chunks, tidbits or crushed pineapple, drained, but juices reserved
+- 2 (20 ounce) cans of pineapple chunks, tidbits or crushed pineapple, in natural juices, drained, but juices reserved

 - 1/2 cup of granulated sugar